aws-samples/sample-Route53DNSFirewall-DomainCheckTool/README.md

-## Route 53 DNS Firewall Domain Detection System
+## Using Amazon Route 53 Resolver DNS Firewall to detect malicious domains

 A solution for detecting and blocking malicious domains using Amazon Route 53 Resolver DNS Firewall, leveraging both AWS Managed Domain Lists and custom blocklists.